ashish-singh96/EmployeeAddress/README.md

 The project utilizes Spring Data JPA for data persistence, allowing seamless interaction with a database.
 The API follows RESTful principles and responds with JSON data for easy integration with other systems or client applications.<br>

-To use the application, users can clone the repository, build the project using Maven or Gradle, and run the application locally.
-The README file provides detailed instructions on how to set up and start the application.
-Additionally, the API documentation within the README describes the available endpoints and their usage.<br>